rene-kt/rene-kt/README.md

 <p align="left">

   Hello there, how is it going?
-My name is Renê, I am a <strong>BackEnd Developer</strong>, and this is my GitHub, i hope you enjoy it.
+My name is Renê and this is my GitHub, i hope you enjoy it.
   <br>
 </p>